davidjaguilar104/note-taker/README.md

 ## Description

-I wanted to create an application that takes and stores notes for everyone to use!
-I was able to showcase my Node.js skills, by using Express.js to build a back-end web server for the application.
+I wanted to create an application that anyone can use to write and store notes!
+I was able to showcase my Node.js skills by using Express.js to build a back-end web server for the application.
 I also deployed this full-stack application to the Heroku cloud platform.

 ## Application